-It’s extremely easy to either 1) read the full article and learn how to arrange a diet of selenium rich foods, or 2) take the nuclear option and eat two of these Anna and Sarah Raw Brazil Nuts per day.
+It’s extremely easy to either 1) read the full article and learn how to arrange a diet of selenium rich foods, or 2) take the nuclear option and eat two of these Certified Organic Brazil Nuts per day.
 Two 5 gram Brazil nuts per day (each contain 137% of the RDA) increases blood selenium levels just as effectively as an actual supplement, according to this study.

 You also have to optimise zinc, which is another key glutathione precursor.
 This study analysed the effect of zinc on antioxidant levels in rats.
 The first group received zinc supplements and easily had the highest serum glutathione levels, while the second group received nothing and had glutathione levels at rock bottom.
 One study on acne found that 54.1% of acne patients were zinc deficient, whereas in clear-skinned people the rate was just 10%.